GauBen/gautier.dev/src/articles/draft-js-imports/index.md

 I'm the main module!
 ```

 An import statement used only for its side effects is called a **bare import**.
 It will not import any value, but execute the module's code.
+A bare import can also be written as `import {} from "./side-effects.js"`.

 <Callout>